Stochastic quantization of an Abelian gauge theory: Lattice gauge theory and observables

-By construction every $\br(\si)\in C$ lies in a unique square in $P^C_{\e}$, thus gives a partition of $[0,1]$ which we also call $P^C_{\e}$.
 We then select {\it one} edge from each $p \in P^C_{\e}$, such that these edges concatenate forming a discrete curve $C^\e$.
 We call $C^\e$ a {\it regular approximation} of $C$.
 In the above picture a regular approximation $C^\e$ is drawn in blue.
 By construction we have a one-to-one correspondence between edges in $C^\e$ and subintervals in the partition $P^C_{\e}$.

-For each $\si\in [0,1]$, denote by $e(\si) \in C^\e$ the edge which corresponds to the subinterval that contains $\si$.
-We also denote by $[\si]_\e$ or $[e]_\e$ the length of the subinterval (which is typically of order $\e$). \begin{remark} For a smooth curve $C$, provided that $\eps>0$ is sufficiently small, for any point $\br(\si) =(\br_1(\si) ,\br_2(\si) )\in C$ such that $\dot{\br}_2(\si)=0$, namely the tangent line is horizontal, the edge $e(\si)\in C^\e$ is necessarily an horizontal edge.
+\begin{remark} For a $\CC^2$ curve $C$, provided that $\eps>0$ is sufficiently small, for any point $\br(\si) =(\br_1(\si) ,\br_2(\si) )\in C$ such that $\dot{\br}_2(\si)=0$, namely the tangent line is horizontal, the edge $e(\si)\in C^\e$ is necessarily an horizontal edge.
 Indeed, in this situation a small section of $C$ containing $\br(\si)$ must be covered by a few squares in $\CP_\e$ concatenated horizontally, and by inspection (or simply looking at the above picture) the edges of $C^\e$ which are associated to these squares must also be horizontal, in order to ensure that each square in $\CP_\e$ in associated with a {\it unique} edge in $C^\e$.
 The same holds near a point with a vertical tangent line. \end{remark}